This privacy notice describes how Mayville High School ('the School' or 'we') collects and uses your personal data.

 Where we need to collect personal data by law, or under the terms of a contract we have with you, and you fail to provide that data when requested, we may not be able to perform the contract we have or are trying to enter into with you (for example, to provide you with goods or services).
 In this case, we may have to cancel a product or service you have with us but we will notify you if this is the case at the time.

-You have a right to lodge a complaint with a data protection supervisory authority.
-The supervisory authority in the UK is the Information Commissioner's Office - ico.org.uk.
+You have a right to lodge a complaint with the Information Commissioner's Office - ico.org.uk.
 If you do have any concerns about how we have handled your personal data we would kindly ask that you contact us in the first instance before you speak to the ICO so that we have an opportunity to put things right.

-Mayville High School is a private limited company
+Mayville High School is a company limited by guarantee.

 Registered in England and Wales: Company Number 00705392